majejam/procedurals_planets/README.md

 I'd like to add more to the generation, but I wanted to spent my time playing around with three.js and not only the canvas.

 ## Ressources
-I also used [seedrandom.js](https://www.npmjs.com/package/seedrandom) to generate the levels, made by [David Bau](http://davidbau.com).
+I used [seedrandom.js](https://www.npmjs.com/package/seedrandom) to generate the levels, made by [David Bau](http://davidbau.com).

+I also used [dat.gui](https://github.com/dataarts/dat.gui) for the graphical user interface.

 ## Usage
 You can go see the project on my [website](https://thomaslacroix.fr/speeder).